Disentangled Pre-training for Image Matting: Experiments

 \subsection{Analysis on different backbones}

 Preceding deep learning-based matting approaches can be roughly divided into two categories in terms of backbone architecture: CNN-based and Transformer-based.
-Most of the matting works use CNN-based backbones, mainly ResNet~\cite{he2016deep}.
-With the rise of Swin Transformer, there are also some works based on Transformers.
+Most of the matting works use CNN-based backbones, mainly based on the ResNet~\cite{he2016deep} architecture.
+With the rise of Swin Transformer~\cite{liu2021swin}, there are also some works based on Transformers.
 To analyze the scalability of \MethodName, we conduct experiments by pre-training on both backbones and fine-tuning on the same matting dataset.

 For CNN-based approaches, we choose GCA~\cite{qiao2020attention} and MG Matting~\cite{yu2021mask}.
 The backbone used by GCA and MG Matting is ResNet-34~\cite{he2016deep}.
 However, the input guidance of MG Matting is a 1-channel mask, different from trimap-based methods.
 To better compare with it, we replace its input mask with a 3-channel trimap and retrain the model for testing.
 The corresponding network layer is also modified accordingly.
 We use the IN1K classification supervised pre-trained model as the baseline.
 And compare it with GCA and MG Matting by re-training it using our \MethodName.